Telfeyan's Show A Hit In Indiana

 “Along the way, of course, all students hopefully benefit from the subtle instruction that takes place, as even those who are not contestants on a given day contemplate the questions the contestants are given,” Telfeyan says.
 “In this respect, the competition is much like a typical TV game show such as ‘Jeopardy’.”

-Telfeyan, ’75, joined the Pacific McGeorge faculty in 2000 after a successful career as a Sacramento attorney.
+Telfeyan, ’75, joined the McGeorge faculty in 2000 after a successful career as a Sacramento attorney.
 In addition to Legal Process, he has taught Advanced Legal Writing, Community Property, Criminal Law Defenses, and an Advanced Appellate Advocacy seminar.
 He also coaches several of the law school’s moot court teams.